JiangJiaWei1103/Hands-on-DS-and-Algo/src/two_pointers/125_valid_palindrome/README.md

 * Space complexity: $O(n)$
 	* A list storing the cleaned string take $O(n)$.
 #### 3. Two Pointers
 We can further reduce the space complexity by **cleaning the string on the fly**, instead of preprocessing.
-The concept is that a character can be skipped (*i.e.,* move the pointer one step ahead) if it's not a number or an alphabet.
-That is, we keep moving the pointers until a valid comparison can be done.
+The core concept is to iteratively find the next **comparable** character (*i.e.,* either a letter or a number).
 ```python
 def isPalindrome(s: str) -> bool:
     l, r = 0, len(s) - 1